jeremybusk/me/README.md

   - LXD
     - https://github.com/lxc/pylxd
 - Kubernetes
+  - Microk8s HA, Kubeadm, minikube (If you know how to build it from scratch you probably know how to use AKS or EKS.
 - Virtualization
   - LXD - LXC containers and VMs.
   - Virtualbox
   - VMWare - Please avoid this platform is possible.
 There are better/cheaper options these days.
+  - qemu-kvm, libvirt
 - Relational Databases
   - Postgres
   - SQLite